 In general, they do state that the protocol is easy to use, easy to learn and complete. as figure 11.11 shows.
 The drawback is that the protocol covers too much.
 Therefore people can’t always remember how they should follow the protocol and make variations to it.

 Less relevant for SMCP, but more for the final design of the protocol is the knowledge of English.
-As the level of and pronunciation of English is not at the right level for all officers, certainly for example with Filipino, Indian or Pakistani crew.
+As the level of and pronunciation of English is not at the right level for all officers, certainly for example with Asian crew.
 This problem means that voice recognition should be tested for a variety of accents.
 It is also essential to know the names of different systems (e.g. LORAN, DSC, etc.) and places (e.g. camping, seal beach, etc.), which vary per ship and area and cannot always be found on maps.

 106 CHAPTER 11.
 DESIGN EVALUATION